 Access to the hostel is by the door to the South side of the property.
 There will be a Hand Sanitisation Station at the front door.There is a key box mounted adjacent to the door.
 A four digit access code will be advised to the party leader prior to your arrival.
 Please lock the key in the key box upon departure and scramble the code.
 It may be useful if you have a torch to hand if arriving after dark in order select the access code.
 The hostel will now be a SLIPPER ONLY hostel, which means we require guests to leave their outdoor shoes in vestibule or drying room area.

 All bed linen is supplied by the hostel and will be placed on the bed.
-At the end of your stay, please strip used beds and leave the bed linen at the bottom of the stairs.
+At the end of your stay, please strip used beds and leave the bed linen in the drying room.

 Please leave unused linen on the beds.

-Please leave the blue undersheet protector on the mattress after your stay unless they require changing.
+Please leave the undersheet protector on the mattress and also pillow protectors after your stay unless they require changing.

 Following the installation of an external chip wood fuelled biomass boiler house in 2014 the hostel is now fully centrally heated with radiators in all rooms.
 The heating is set to come on at 0730 hrs to 0900 hrs and then from 1600 hrs to 2200 hrs each day and can be extended as required from the controller in the stair well.
 Each radiator is also equipped with a thermostatic valve.

 The stove has been retained in the common room and can be lit as well if needed.
 Fire wood is available from the shed in the grounds to the North of the hostel.